NBISweden/data-submission-documentation/ENA/BGE-Microcosmus-squamiger/README.md

     ASSEMBLY_NAME | ASSEMBLY_ACC  | STUDY_ID   | SAMPLE_ID   | CONTIG_ACC                      | SCAFFOLD_ACC | CHROMOSOME_ACC

     ```
-* Release study and check that it is shown under umbrella
+* Release studies and check that they are shown under umbrella

 #### Add assembly to umbrella
 * Add the assembly project when it has been submitted, see [ENA docs](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#adding-children-to-an-umbrella) on how to update.